What is C2PA? A Guide to Content Provenance

 What is the main difference between C2PA and AI detection?
 C2PA proactively records a file's secure history from its source, providing verifiable facts.
 AI detection reactively guesses if a file is fake by searching for artifacts, a method that is becoming less reliable as AI technology improves.

 Is C2PA foolproof?
-The cryptographic security of C2PA makes its manifests virtually tamper-proof.
+The cryptographic security of C2PA makes its manifests virtually tamper proof.
 While it doesn't prevent the creation of unverified or manipulated content, it provides a clear way to distinguish content that has a verifiable, trusted history from content that does not.
+To ensure content is authentic, Lumethic offers the Verify then Sign capability that ensures the final Image is consistent with the original photo taken by the camera.